ArnaudPel/CamKifu/res/doc/HowtoGui.md

-#HOW-TO : GUI
+# Camkifu GUI Demo

 This tutorial is an insight on how the GUI code has been structured so far.
 Acknowledging the great amount of intelligence inside the coding community, I recognize that all this can most likely be improved, made more graceful.
 So, again, any improvement suggestion or work is of course welcome with humility.
 Especially in the area of setting method references from outside (proxy kinda thing)

-## Communication GUI -> Video Processor
+## Communication GUI -> Vision

-This part is about passing information from the GUI to the workers.
-In this example, the objective is to implement a functionality that would let a developer make a Video Processor wait for his signal before processing the next frame.
-This can come in handy when having noticed a particular case requiring step-by-step visual analysis.
+This part is about passing information from the GUI to the vision workers.
+In this example, the objective is to implement a functionality that would let a developer make Video Processors wait for his signal before processing the next frame (Camkifu #8a93c66).
 Let's add a button for that.

 ### 1. class VUI